Creative New Zealand: Queen Elizabeth II Arts Council

+On 29 June 1994, the Bolger Government passed the Arts Council of New Zealand Toi Aotearoa Act to establish the Arts Council of New Zealand Toi Aotearoa as a national body for the arts to replace the Queen Elizabeth II Arts Council.
+The council came into force on 1 July.
+The Arts Council was restructured and relaunched as Creative New Zealand in June, 1995.

 In 2012, Creative New Zealand introduced Toi Uru Kahikatea Arts Development and Toi Tōtara Haemata Leadership Investments to replace the Recurrently Funded Organisations funding.
 Arts Development Investments provide funding for three years for established artists, arts practitioners, groups and arts organisations.

+In mid-July 2026, Creative New Zealand confirmed that it would reduce staff numbers by a third from 84 to 55 roles as part of a restructuring process.
+The Public Service Association's national secretary Fleur Fitzsimons described the job cuts as "cultural vandalism."

 Funding

 Since the 1980s Creative New Zealand's funding came also from the Lottery Grants Board (now the Lotto New Zealand).

 In 2006/2007 Creative New Zealand received NZ$15.45 million in base funding.

 Since the majority of Creative New Zealand's income is from Lotto it fluctuates dependent on numbers of lotto and instant kiwi tickets sold.
 In 2011/2012 Creative New Zealand received NZ$27.5 million of lottery funding and with NZ$15.7 million from the Arts Culture and Heritage budget.

 Between 2010 and 2019 Creative New Zealand's crown funding was static with NZ$15.89 million annually.
 In the 2014/2015 the breakdown was approximately 30% central government funding and the remaining from Lotto.
 In 2015/2016 there was NZ$30 million in Lotto funds, in 2018/2019 it was NZ$39 million in Lotto funds and in 2019/2022 it was NZ$47 million.

 In the 2022 budget Creative New Zealand received NZ$16.68 million baseline funding.
 Crown funding for the arts through Creative New Zealand has not expanded with population growth of almost 1 million people between 2006 and 2022.

 Approximately 55% of funds is allocated to Toi Uru Kahikatea Arts Development and Toi Tōtara Haemata Leadership Investments.
 In the 2023 - 2025 cycle this is a total of NZ$104 million over three-years between 81 organisations, with all also sourcing income from other places.

 Funding is available for artists, community groups and arts organisations.
 Creative New Zealand funds projects and organisations across many art-forms, including theatre, dance, music, literature, visual art, craft object art, Māori arts, Pacific arts, Inter-arts and Multi-disciplinary.

 Creative New Zealand funding is distributed under four programmes: